MrMysterius/CatchMeLive/README.md

 > Minimal Space Usage Live Checker and Discord Notifier for Twitch written in GO

 Checks the live status of a Twitch Channel and if live sends a Discord Message through a Webhook which will get also get updated periodically.

 My main goal for this was to make it very minimal so it has only what is necessary and I wanted to learn go a bit more.

-Now the image go produces is about +-8mb which is pretty ~~average~~ small if have to say so myself
+Now the image Docker produces is about +-8mb which is pretty ~~average~~ small if have to say so myself

 ## Prerequisites